 These billboards are outfitted with third-party technology that collects foot traffic data or beacons that send out contextualized notifications allowing advertisers to finally understand the number of users exposed to their ads who then go buy their products or services.

 Flyers, too, have received a minor upgrade.
 They have a QR Code printed on them that connects the offline and online world and makes it easy to track analytics and start retargeting users online on Google and Facebook.
+Premade flyer templates offered by various tools on the internet make work easier for businesses to make flyer designs at a very low cost.
+An added benefit of using a QR with an integrated tool has made them popular among the marketer to try a hand on.
 Now let’s look at brands that have implemented location-based marketing really well.

 1. Burger King

 The rivalry between Burger King and McDonald's is the stuff of legends.
 Who can forget their 1 cent Whopper deal?
 All a customer had to do was be within 600 feet of any one of the 14,000 McDonald’s restaurants and order the Whopper from the Burger King app.
 Once they placed their order for 1 cent, the app navigated them to the closest Burger King for pick-up.

 This devious plan used app-based geofencing which triggered a change in prices as a user entered the geofence around McDonald’s.